samishken/mtc-frontend-prod/README.md

-# mtc-frontend-prod
+# This prod javascript repository for  developers.
-javascript Code for MTC-test
+The infra was last modified by: Samuel "Sam" Haile